mathiasertl/django-ca/docs/source/settings.rst

 CA_PROFILES
    Default: ``{}``

-   Profiles determine the default values for the ``keyUsage``, ``extendedKeyUsage`` and ``basicConstraints`` x509 extensions.
+   Profiles determine the default values for the ``keyUsage``, ``extendedKeyUsage`` x509 extensions.
 In short, they determine how your certificate can be used, be it for server and/or client authentication, e-mail signing or anything else.
-By default, **django-ca** provides these profiles:
+By default, **django-ca** provides these
+   profiles:

    =========== ======================================== =======================
    Profile     keyUsage                                 extendedKeyUsage